 Here’s what some Pergo customers had to say about the products they purchased:

-Some of Pergo’s customers are over the moon with their purchases, such as this customer from Elk Grove, California.
+Some of Pergo’s customers are over the moon with their purchases, such as these customers:

 And here’s what a flooring installer from Ohio eloquently said about Pergo’s wood floors: